 - You are committed to creating content for quality rather than quantity

 - You create a lot of “evergreen” content

 If your editorial strategy fits these criteria, publishing on Medium might be a great option for building your website authority.
-Most business blogs take many months, sometimes years, to gain traction and a reliable audience, by using Medium, you can skip that hard growth phase and go straight to high performance.
+Most business blogs take many months, sometimes years, to gain traction and a reliable audience.
+By using Medium, skip that hard growth phase and go straight to high performance.

 How to use Quora to quickly boost your online reputation

 Quora is a rapidly expanding question and answer site similar to Yahoo Answers.
 Users ask questions about nearly anything you can imagine and get a response from a qualified expert.
 The main difference between a site like Yahoo Answers and Quora is that the only people who are allowed to respond to questions are those that can prove they are subject matter experts in the topic they are writing about.
 This allows those asking to receive higher quality, more detailed responses that they can trust in a fast and efficient manner.
-It’s also great for those responding to questions because it’s a great way to position oneself as an expert in their field, as well as a great way to build Domain Authority.
+It’s also great for those responding to questions because it’s a good way to position oneself as an expert in a particular field, as well as a great way to build Domain Authority.

 When a user clicks on your Quora profile, they can see all of the questions you’ve ever answered.
 This means that the more questions you respond to in your subject area, the more answers will appear on your profile, and the more trust you build among users.
-And because Quora’s Domain Authority is so high, your responses can rank gain traction in SERPs for the keywords you’re attempting to rank for.
+And because Quora’s Domain Authority is so high, your responses can gain traction in SERPs for the keywords you’re attempting to rank for.

 Why you should be utilizing third-party review sites to boost your reputation